-III.
-ADAPTIVE TASK AUTOMATA
+3. ADAPTIVE TASK AUTOMATA

 In the task automata model, the interface between task release automata and the rest of the automata network that simulates the execution of tasks is very limited.
 This means that only task release instructions are propagated from the task release automata to the scheduler and queue.
-After a task is released, there are no ways to follow the status of the task as the time is progressing.
+After a task is released, following the status of the task is not easily feasible.
+One costly and complicated way to do it would be to make a model of a scheduler and queue within the task release automaton.

-Fig. 2.
-Essential components of the ATA model: (a) the task scheduling policy, (b) the task queue, (c) task automata network modeling task release patterns, and (d) model of the environment.
+Figure 2: Essential components of the ATA model: (a) the task scheduling policy, (b) the task queue, (c) task automata network modeling task release patterns, and (d) model of the environment.

-Our contribution is the adaptive task automata framework designed for modeling and verification of adaptive embedded systems, for which we provide a mechanism to gather data from the queue and scheduler via a set of predicates, with the potential of enabling alterations of the queue.
+To address the above issue, our contribution, that is, the adaptive task automata framework designed for modeling and verification of adaptive embedded systems, provides a mechanism to gather data from the queue and scheduler via a set of predicates.
+This solution improves the potential to dynamically manipulate the queue in more ways than just adding tasks to it.
 A visual overview of the structure of ATA is given in Figure 2.